nilsbeck/mtv-register/README.md

   go build main.go
   ```

 * run binary with the course number, you extract it from the course url and a time selector.
-Counting starts with 1 from the drop down
+Counting starts with 1 from the drop down.
+If no time needs to be selected because the course is only offered once on a day, pass `-1`.

  ```
  ./main 297 1